 Source: Auditor analysis of School records for fiscal years 2016, 2017 and 2018.

-In the future, the School must ensure that it complies with statute by collecting and maintaining in each student's cumulative file copies of verifiable residency, reaffirmation of residency and birth certificate documentation as required by law.
+In the future, the School must ensure that it complies with statute by collecting and maintaining in each student's cumulative file copies of verifiable residency, birth certificate documentation and immunization documentation as required by law.

 Recommendation: